Belitung island: 5 reasons it should be your next beach holiday destination

 SINGAPORE: Looking for something less crowded than Bali, but can’t afford the price tag of a luxury island resort?

-Look no further than Belitung island, now a mere 30-minute flight from Singapore since Garuda Indonesia launched four weekly direct flights from Changi Airport to Belitung’s airport in Tanjung Pandan.
+Look no further than Belitung island, now a mere 1.5-hour flight from Singapore since Garuda Indonesia launched four weekly direct flights from Changi Airport to Belitung’s airport in Tanjung Pandan.

 Located halfway between Singapore and Jakarta, the island that has been nicknamed the “Maldives of Indonesia” is an ideal getaway spot away from the hubbub of city life.
 Here are five reasons why.